 COVID-19: Get Tested

 Do you have COVID-19 symptoms?
 Have you been exposed to COVID-19?
-If your answer is “yes” to either of these questions, it’s time to get tested, even if you are up to date with COVID-19 vaccines.
+If your answer is “yes” to either of these questions, COVID-19 testing can help you know if you have COVID-19 so you can decide what to do next to protect yourself and others.

-No matter your vaccination status, you should get tested if you were exposed to COVID-19 or if you have any COVID-19 symptoms.
+Test for COVID-19 if you were exposed to COVID-19 or if you have COVID-19 symptoms.

-• Get tested after being exposed to COVID-19.
-Everyone, regardless of vaccination status, should get tested five days after exposure to someone with COVID-19.
+• Test for COVID-19 if you were exposed to someone with COVID-19.
+Test five days after exposure to someone with COVID-19.

-While you wait for your COVID-19 test results, stay home and monitor your symptoms to protect yourself and your loved ones.
+While you wait for your COVID-19 test results, stay home and monitor your symptoms to protect yourself and others.

 For more information about COVID-19 testing, visit: COVID-19 Testing: You Need to Know | CDC (Centers for Disease Control and Prevention)

-There are many ways to get tested for COVID-19 in Wisconsin:
+There are many ways test for COVID-19 in Wisconsin:

-• Contact a doctor or primary health care provider, pharmacy, or your local community health center to see if they offer testing.
-Local or tribal health departments can also help you find testing sites near you.
+• Contact a doctor or primary health care provider, pharmacy, or local community health center to see if they offer testing.
+Local or Tribal health departments can also help you find testing options near you.

 • Self-tests are also available for purchase over-the counter at pharmacies and online.

-• The Center for Medicare and Medicaid Services has offered this guidance for people seeking tests after the public health emergency ended on May 11, 2023.
+• The Center for Medicare and Medicaid Services has offered guidance (PDF) for people seeking tests after the public health emergency ended on May 11, 2023.

-If your COVID-19 test is negative, it means the test did not detect the virus and you likely do not have COVID-19 at this time.
+If your COVID-19 test is negative, it means the test did not detect the virus and you likely do not have COVID-19.

 For more information about what your COVID-19 test result means, visit: COVID-19 Testing: What You Need to Know | CDC